Lifting derived equivalences of abelian surfaces to generalized Kummer varieties: Relating derived equivalences of isogeneous abelian varieties

 Now, we may state the main result for this section, which is the $G$-equivariant case of the Orlov's short exact sequence.

-\begin{theorem} Let the notation be as above.
-We have a short exact sequence It fits into the commutative diagram with exact rows below, where the first and the third exact rows come from Orlov's Theorem \ref{Orlov fundamental th}.
+\begin{theorem} Let the notation be as above over an algebraically closed field of characterstic $0$.
+We have a short exact sequence It fits into the commutative diagram with exact rows below, where the first and the third exact rows come from Orlov's Theorem \ref{Orlov fundamental th} and Remark \ref{two Orlov's representation remark}.

 \end{theorem}